 The Company received a stockholder proposal at its 2014 annual meeting regarding accelerated vesting of equity awards of senior executives upon a change of control and approximately 53% of shares cast were voted in its favor.
 Although the level of support was barely a majority, the Compensation Committee was responsive to our stockholders and, with the advice of its independent advisor, FPL, undertook a full review of the Company's policy regarding acceleration of vesting upon a change of control.
-As a result of that process, the Compensation Committee decided to modify time-based equity awards made in 2015 or later to include "double-trigger" vesting, meaning that, if there is a "change of control" and the awards are not otherwise cancelled in connection with the change of control transaction, they only become fully vested if, within 24 months after the change of control, the executive's employment is terminated by the Company or its successor without "cause" or the executive resigns for "good reason."
+As a result of that process, the Compensation Committee decided to modify time-based equity awards made in 2015 or later to include "double-trigger" vesting, meaning that, if there is a "change of control" and the awards are not otherwise cancelled in connection with the change of control, the executive's employment is terminated by the Company or its successor without "cause" or the executive resigns for "good reason."
 We believe that the change brings our policy regarding acceleration of vesting upon a change of control in line with current best practice while also continuing to remove potential disincentives for executives to pursue a change of control transaction that would benefit stockholders.